cabforum/smime/SBR.md

    1. `id-ad-ocsp`

-      The `authorityInformationAccess` extension MAY contain one or more `accessMethod` value of type `id-ad-ocsp` that specifies the URI of the Issuing CA's OCSP responder.
+      The `authorityInformationAccess` extension MAY contain one or more `accessMethod` values of type `id-ad-ocsp` that specifies the URI of the Issuing CA's OCSP responder.

       | Generation | Allowed URI scheme |
       |------|-----------------------|